Future Cities Research Network

 The approach of this study will have the potential to be extensively used in efficient and effective management of large and complex networks in Smart Cities.

 Some potential objectives of this project could be outlined as:

 The project will involve computer scientists and engineers from different infrastructure systems.
-The project will be desktop-based and will require specialist software/tools above what is currently available within the Faculty of Science & Technology.
+The project will be desktop-based and will require specialist software/tools above what is currently available within the Faculty of Science and Engineering.
 There are potential organisations interested to join and collaborate.

 This project is self-funded.